 finite men deal with one another.
 His thoughts are thoughts of mercy, love, and tenderest compassion.
-He says, "Let the wicked forsake his way, and the unrighteous man his thoughts: and let him return unto the Lord, and He will have mercy upon him; and dantly pardon."
+He says, "Let the wicked forsake his way, and the unrighteous man his thoughts: and let him return unto the Lord, and He will have mercy upon him; and a he way yet a great way to our God, for He will abundantly pardon."
 "I have blotted out, as a thick cloud, thy transgressions, and, as a cloud, thy sins."
-1 but say: "Jesus has died that I might live.
+1 might live.
 He loves me, and wills not that I should perish.
 I have a compassionate heavenly Father; and although I have abused His love, though the blessings He has given me have been squandered, I will arise, and go to my Father, and say, 'I have sinned against Heaven, and before Thee, and am no more worthy to be called Thy son: make me as one of Thy hired servants.'"
 The